Chapter 9 | Page 10

 Ashwini puffed out his chest, pleased with the attention.
 “I became Lord Hanuman!”

-Dr Anuradha’s eyes twinkled.
+Dr. Anuradha’s eyes twinkled.
 She looked him up and down and said, “Hanuman?
 But Hanuman has a long tail.
 You don’t have a tail.
 How did you become the Monkey God without a tail?”

 Ashwini didn’t miss a beat.
 With the supreme confidence of a three-year-old who believes facts are negotiable, he said, “Oh, that was easy.
-I used phali for the tail.”
+I used Phali for the tail.”

-The story travelled through the doctors’ mess at the speed of gossip, which is faster than any ambulance.
+The story traveled through the doctors’ mess at the speed of gossip, which is faster than any ambulance.
 For days, it resurfaced at tea breaks and ward rounds, bringing a little laughter to the serious business of medicine.

 A Full House